WSET Level 1 exam format

 WSET Level 2 exam format

 The Level 2 exam is 50 multiple-choice questions to be completed in 60 minutes.
-Each question has four options, and you need 55% (28 correct) to pass.
+Each question has four options, and you need a minimum of 55% to pass.

 Questions cover grape varieties, wine regions, winemaking techniques, tasting terminology, and food pairing.
 Some questions are straightforward recall, while others require you to apply knowledge — for example, identifying which grape variety is grown in a specific region.